-We emphasize that, with our choice of jump operators, albeit the single-layer system would remain forever trapped in the metastable phase [30], we do not observe the presence of any metastable phase in the multilayer system which always thermalizes to the same state.
+the presence of any metastable phase in the multi-layer system which always thermalizes to the same state.
 Indeed, the profile of the wetting region results independent of the initial state and the system-bath coupling strength Γ .
 The robustness of the steady state has been tested for different physical initial conditions and appears to be independent of them.
-For instance, if we initialize the bulk layers in the metastable minimum, then only the dissipation dynamics and the total relaxation time are affected but not the equilibrium configuration, which is always the same state.
+For instance, if we initialize the bulk layers in the metastable minimum, only the dissipation dynamics and the total relaxation time are affected but not the equilibrium configuration, which is always the same state.
 The same happens if we start with an inhomogeneous configuration where P and F regions alternate.
-To further validate the absence of any metastable state in the multilayer model, we have explicitly checked, for a threeand four-slab model, that the self-consistency equations only admit a single solution.
+To further validate the absence of any metastable state in the multi-layer model, we have explicitly checked, for a three- and four-slab model, that the self-consistency equations only admit a single solution.

-We also mention that, if we start in the FP phase and initialize the bulk with domain walls between F^+ , i.e., $m{\ell}^z > 0$, and F-, i.e., $m{\ell}^z < 0$, regions, then interfaces emerge with m{l}^z switching from positive to negative passing through layers in the disordered phase $m{\rm P}^{\rm z}$.
+We also mention that, if we start in the FP phase and initialize the bulk with domain walls between F+, i.e., $m{\ell}^z > 0$, and F-, i.e., $m{\ell}^z < 0$, regions, interfaces emerge with m{l}^z switching from positive to negative passing through layers in the disordered phase $m{\rm p}^z$.
 Such an interface has exactly the same shape as the wetting interface at the boundary between the P and F phases but is now doubled around the central P layer.
 Although these composite $F^{\pm} - P - F^{\mp}$ domain walls have an energy cost, they can move inside the system and annihilate with each other.
 This behavior is similar to the formation and propagation of solitons in trans-polyacetylene chains [50].
 Studying the dynamics of domain walls between two equivalent stable minima in the coexistence region goes beyond the scope of this work and will be discussed in a forthcoming publication.
 This effect does not emerge in the PF phase where the $F^{\pm} - F^{\mp}$ domain walls are destroyed by the bath in favor of the stable ordered phase P.